this page updated 6/12

 The event is divided into three parts.
 The first part, the AM Field Show Tournament starts at 8:00 AM at Chino High School and features twelve high school bands in the 1A, 2A, and 3A Divisions.

 The second part is the Band Review or parade portion of the event.
 Junior high, middle school bands are invited to participate in this part of the event along with high school bands.
 For the past few years we have the distinct honor of hosting more of these younger bands than any other event in Southern California, including many of the best middle school parade bands in the state.
 The event also includes many of the best high school parade bands in the state.
 An added feature of the event itself is the competition for those high school bands that compete in both band review (parade) and field tournament competitions.
 Those bands additionally compete for combined awards based on their combined parade and field tournament scores.
 The Band Review portion of the event begins at 12:00 PM on Riverside Drive, heading west at 11th Street, one block south of Chino High School.
 A separate “Show Off Area” is designated at the end of the parade route in front of Chino High School for bands to perform for bands that preceded them in the parade.
 This is a non-adjudicated fun area where bands get to “show off” their skills for their peers.
+The Pasadena Tournament of Roses Selection Committee will once again join us in the “Show Off Area”.
 Since it is non-competitive, the band has the option of performing any music and any style performance they think will impress their peers.
-This event is one of the few competitions that provides bands with an opportunity to actually watch other bands compete.
+This event is one of the few competitions that provide bands with an opportunity to actually watch other bands compete.
 That has been a hallmark of the event since the first event was staged in October 1971.

 Another feature of the Chino Invitational is that buses and equipment vehicles are not required to move during the event, unlike other events where the buses arrive and disembark the students, then are moved to a parking area, and possibly moved again to board the students.
 At the Chino Invitational the groups’ vehicles are parked upon arrival and not required to move again until the event concludes and they leave to return home.
 For groups that are participating in only a portion of the event, e.g., Band Review only, accommodations are made to park the vehicles in such a way as to make it easy to depart when they conclude their performances and are ready to leave.